Selucius Garfielde: Washington Territorial politics

 During most of the period from 1862 to 1864, Garfielde lived in British Columbia, Canada.

 Garfielde switched political parties, becoming a Republican some time between November 1861 and January 1864.
 Garfielde continued to practice law, but he also continued to be actively involved in politics.
 In the Territorial Delegate election of 1864, he stumped throughout the territory for Republican candidate Arthur A. Denny.
 By 1865, Garfielde could be counted among the top Republican contenders for any office he chose.
 In 1866, the Republicans denied Denny the nomination, choosing instead Alvan Flanders.
 Garfielde's popularity was such that, at the beginning of the convention, even he received a few votes to be the party nominee.

-President Andrew Johnson appointed him surveyor general of Washington Territory in 1866, and he served in that positioni until early 1869.
+President Andrew Johnson appointed him surveyor general of Washington Territory in 1866, and he served in that position until early 1869.
 Garfielde continued to have outside interests as well.
 About 1868, Garfielde joined with Daniel Bagley, P.H.
 Lewis, Josiah Settle, and George F. Whitworth to buy up several abandoned coal mining claims east of Seattle.
 They formed the Lake Washington Company, and won passage of legislation in the state legislature creating the Coal Creek Road Company.
 The road firm's goal was to build a road east to the coal fields.
 In 1870, the owners sold out to new investors, reaping a profit of 500 percent.

 In 1868, Garfielde sought and won the Republican Party's nomination for Territorial Delegate.
 His nomination was not without problems.
 Garfielde's inconstant political views and his flowery oratory had alienated many, who felt he was a political opportunist.
 They nicknamed him "Selucius the Babbler".
 Opposition to Garfielde's nomination was so strong that Alvan Flanders, the incumbent Territorial Delegate who had been denied renomination, and Christopher C. Hewitt, Chief Justice of the Washington Territorial Supreme Court, distributed a circular declaring the state Republican Party near collapse.
 They and the other signatories to the circular (which numbered more than 50 prominent Republicans) declared the party nomination process fraudulent and demanded radical reorganization of the party machinery.
 These and other accusations led to a significant backlash against the disaffected Republicans, who quickly retreated from their positions and declined to nominate their own candidate.
 The damage done, however, was significant.
 Garfielde won election over Marshall F. Moore by just 149 votes out of more than 5,300 cast.
 Due to a change in the date of the election, Garfielde's term of office lasted nearly three years.
 He began serving on March 4, 1869, but the House declined to seat him until December 1870.
 Garfielde won re-election to Congress in 1870 over Walla Walla Democrat J.D.
 Mix by a more comfortable 735 votes out of more than 6,200 cast.